If you are wondering how to be a digital nomad in Thailand – the first step is to get a Visa!

-This is a single entry visa that allows you to stay in Thailand for up to 60 days and costs USD38.
+This is a single entry visa that allows you to stay in Thailand for up to 60 days and costs $50.

 The Thailand Tourist Visa (TR Visa)

-Depending on where you are from, the Thailand tourist Visa has to be applied for at a thai government consulate in your country or the royal Thai embassy.
+For the normal tourist visas, depending on where you are from, the Thailand tourist Visa has to be applied for at a Thai government consulate in your country or the royal Thai embassy.

-- Passport or travel document that is valid for at least six months
+- Passport or travel document that is valid for at least 6 months

 - Visa application form filled out